Nackloose/PCMCL/LISCENSE.md

 ### 9. Jurisdiction
    - Any disputes arising under this license shall be governed by the laws of [Specify Jurisdiction, e.g., California, United States] and resolved in its courts unless another jurisdiction is explicitly agreed upon.

+This table serves as a quick reference to clarify contribution requirements and encourage transparency.

 ### Summary Table
 | Contribution Type                     | Criteria                                                                                       |
 |---------------------------------------|-----------------------------------------------------------------------------------------------|